Lego Avatar

-Lego Avatar is a Lego theme based on James Cameron's Avatar film series.
+Lego Avatar (stylized as LEGO Avatar) is a Lego theme based on the film series of the same name created by James Cameron.
 It is licensed from 20th Century Studios, The Walt Disney Company and Lightstorm Entertainment.
 The theme was first introduced on 1 October 2022.
 Subsequent sets were released in 2023, alongside the next film, Avatar: The Way of Water.